yueyu19/yueyu19.github.io/_drafts/traffic.md

 A path in a directed network is a sequence of distinct links directed in the same direction that connects a collection of distinct nodes.

-## Flow matrix
+## Flow vector

-## Souce-sink matrix
+## Souce-sink vector

 # Wardrop equilibrium principle

-# Static traffic equilibra: Beckmann's model
+# Beckmann's model: Each link is a market

-# Static traffic equilibra: Nesterov \& de Palma's model
+# Nesterov \& de Palma's model: Each link is a queue